Check out links to various weather widgets and our very own webcams. Plus, local weather warnings throughout the year.

 Live Weather Cams

-You can take a look at the beach and what’s happening right now with Mount-Cam at Fleetwood and the Fylde Coast beach-cam at this link.
+You can take a look at the beach and what’s happening right now with Mount-Cam at Fleetwood and the Fylde Coast beach-cam.

 WEATHER WARNINGS COME WITH SAFETY WARNINGS!